GNU-Ymir/Documentations/modules/access.md

 myModule::myInnerModule::baz (); // No
 ```

-Declarations can be set to several in a private block.
+Private declarations can be a block to define multiple elements.

 ```ymir
 	private {